HRXHarshal/WanderLust/README.md

 ## Features

+- Developed and maintained a comprehensive travel and accommodation platform, WanderLust, using Node.js, Express.js, and MongoDB.
-- Listings: Create, edit, and delete your listings.
+- Listings: Developed features to create, read, update, and delete (CRUD) accommodation listings.
-- Reviews: Leave reviews for your favourite destinations.
+- Reviews: Built a review system allowing users to write reviews for listings, including adding, editing, and deleting reviews.
+- User Authentication: Rendered sign-up and login forms, handled user registration and authentication.
-- User Authentication: Secure sign-up, login, and logout functionality.
+- Implemented various user functionalities including sign-up, login, and logout using Passport.js for authentication and Flash messages for user notifications.
+- Created responsive and user-friendly interfaces using EJS templates.
+- Integrated Cloudinary API for efficient image storage and management, enhancing the media handling capabilities of the platform.
+- Integrated Mapbox Geocoding API to perform geocoding and locate addresses, enhancing the search functionality based on user location.
+- Deployed the application on Render, ensuring high availability, scalability, and automated deployment processes.

 ## Environment Variables